tomspost/OMN/README.md

 A server that trusts other SPAMY OMN servers can be removed from the network in the same way thus remmoving all of its SPAMY OMN servers and feeds from the ONM network.

-So if you start seeing any SPAM in your feed then connect your site to a diffrent ONM server and contact the old ONM servers owner and ask them to sort it out
+So if you start seeing any SPAM in your feed then connect your site to a diffrent ONM server the old ONM server will see that you have moved your RSS feed  and  hopefully get thge message that they need to be more choosey about the feeds and ONM servers they trust